sahilpatel09/sahilpatel09.github.io/blog/appwrite/appwritedevto.md

 Run the installation command again and there should be no problems.

-Once Docker has successfully pulled the  image from the hub it will ask some of the questoions, which are as below :
+Once Docker has successfully pulled the  image from the hub it will ask some of the questions, which are as below :

 1. Choose your server HTTP port: (default: 80)
-Ans: Keep it defualt
+Ans: Keep it default.

 2. Choose your server HTTPS port: (default: 443)
-Ans: Keep it defualt
+Ans: Keep it default.

 3. Choose a secret API key, make sure to make a backup of your key in a secure location (default: 'your-secret-key')
-Ans: Keep it defualt
+Ans: Keep it default.

 4. Enter your Appwrite hostname (default: 'localhost')
 Ans: Enter the public IP address of your VM instance